DONATE SADAQA

 What is happening in Sudan?

 More than two years of war has plunged Sudan into one of the world’s worst humanitarian crises, leaving 24.8 million people reliant on humanitarian aid.
-Nearly 8.5 million people – two million of them children under five years old – have been forced to flee their homes and live in camps where conditions are abysmal, also making this the world’s largest displacement crisis.
+More than 8.8 million people – two million of them children under five years old – have been forced to flee their homes and live in camps where conditions are abysmal, also making this the world’s largest displacement crisis.

 Communities are reporting horrific violence such as the mass rape of women, and civilians being enslaved or buried alive.

 This brutal conflict has destroyed critical infrastructure and livelihoods, with 47% of the working age population now unemployed, as the economy collapses.
-Meanwhile, 19 million children have had their education disrupted.
+Meanwhile, more than 7 million children have had their education disrupted.

-Diseases like malaria and measles are rife, and around three-quarters of hospitals in conflict-affected areas are no longer operational, leaving most people without access to healthcare.
+Diseases like malaria, measles and cholera more recently are rife.
+Around three-quarters of hospitals in conflict-affected areas are no longer operational, leaving most people without access to healthcare.

 Islamic Relief staff conduct an assessment in Algazeira State, where more than 2,400 people, mostly women and children, are taking refuge